 The world is readily jumping onto AWS (Amazon Web Services) Wagon and it is not a wonder how the trick is done.
 Years ago, people paid high to travel in a cab regardless of how unfriendly the service was.
 With the advent of logistic services app like

 Uber, there was a disruption in the ride-hailing services across the globe that literally damaged the cab business.
 AWS is doing just that, only the business that it disrupts is Physical Computing.
-AWS is composed of several cloud computing products and services that offers compelling services in terms of security, scalability and cost savings.
+AWS is composed of several cloud computing products and services that offer compelling services in terms of security, scalability and cost savings.

-Although the infrastructure maintenance via Cloud is flexible, transition from physical server components to Cloud involves a lot of hurdles which makes “Get it done right now” difficult.
+Although the infrastructure maintenance via Cloud is flexible, the transition from physical server components to Cloud involves a lot of hurdles which makes “Get it done right now” difficult.
 The world already knows that this platform is awesome, so let’s get dirty with some of the tips useful to beginners using AWS.

-Currently the most popular virtual MFA application is
+Currently, the most popular virtual MFA application is

 Assign Permission to Groups Not Users

 AWS Directory service provides three directory types including Microsoft Active Directory (AD) Enterprise Edition, Simple AD and AD Connector.
 If you’re using AD Connector, it is designed to allow you to sign in to AWS Applications and join Windows Instances besides mapping AD identities to AWS roles.
-It is only logical that in terms of access management, to create a group and configure permissions to that group which applies to a set of user instead of managing permissions to individuals that complicates Identity and Access Management (IAM) in terms of adding or removing roles for several hundred users individually, instead of collectively.
+It is only logical that in terms of access management, to create a group and configure permissions to that group which applies to a set of the user instead of managing permissions to individuals that complicates Identity and Access Management (IAM) in terms of adding or removing roles for several hundred users individually, instead of collectively.

-Even if minimal scaling is required, you could still use AWS despite the higher cost for EC2 because the broad ecosystem of AWS products make it easier to develop interesting things quickly and efficiently.
+Even if minimal scaling is required, you could still use AWS despite the higher cost for EC2 because the broad ecosystem of AWS products makes it easier to develop interesting things quickly and efficiently.

 If we went with all of our own dedicated hardware, or cheaper instances from a different cloud provider then we’d miss out on ELB, have slower and more expensive communication to and from S3, not to mention that services like Elastic Beanstalk make deploying to EC2 instances very easy compared with rolling your own deployment system.
-And for those who don’t want to bother with administrating databases and cache machines RDS and Elasticache are going to be cheapest and fastest if your instances are EC2.
+And for those who don’t want to bother with administrating databases and cache machines, RDS and Elasticache are going to be cheapest and fastest if your instances are EC2.
 So even though EC2 is expensive, the benefits of living fully within the Amazon ecosystem are pretty large.